usamoi/nekos/README.md

 # Nekos

-A toy OS written in OS.
+A toy OS written in Rust.